20 Easy Ways to Optimize Donation Forms for Nonprofits

 No matter how precise you think you’ve been when building your form, there may be some small problems that slip through the cracks.
 This is why you need to test your form.
 Fill it out yourself and make sure everything works properly, makes sense, and is easy to use.
 Then pass it along to a teammate or someone you trust and have them do the same.

 It’s also a good idea to track your donation page conversion rate after you’ve made changes so you can see if they’re working.
 And if you want to get experimental, try running some A/B tests with different designs, different CTAs, or different suggested donation amounts.

-For example, in this donation form, notice how the Vancouver Metropolitan Orchestra customized their form to match their branding and broke it down into multiple steps.
+For example, in this donation form, notice how the Vancouver Metropolitan Orchestra customized its form to match its branding and broke it down into multiple steps.
 They also suggested donation amounts and offered a recurring donation option.

 And in this one from Backpack Buddies, they did everything noted in this first example and specifically added PayPal by name as a payment option to boost credibility.